3-d Calabi--Yau categories for Teichm\"uller theory: Stability conditions

-In particular, if $G_*(\sigma_i)\to \sigma$ in $\mathrm{Stab}(\mc D)$ then, since $G_*(\sigma_i)$ form a Cauchy sequence, the $\sigma_i$ themselves form a Cauchy sequence in $\mathrm{Stab}(\mc C)$ which converges by completeness.
+To show that the image of $G_*$ is closed, we use the fact, due to Woolf~\cite{woolf12}, that the above metric is complete.
+(A priori, the finiteness condition in \cite{woolf12} is different from the support property, however the discussion in \cite[Appendix B]{bayer_macri} shows that the two coincide in our case.)
+Now, if $G_*(\sigma_i)\to \sigma$ in $\mathrm{Stab}(\mc D)$ then, since $G_*(\sigma_i)$ form a Cauchy sequence, the $\sigma_i$ themselves form a Cauchy sequence in $\mathrm{Stab}(\mc C)$ by~\eqref{Gstar_expanding}, which converges by completeness.
 By continuity, this implies that the image of $G_*$ is closed.
-Also the above inequality shows that $G_*$ is injective, so combining all this $G_*$ must be biholomorphic onto a union of connected components. \end{proof}